Austin Date Ideas You’ll Both Actually Enjoy

 Show your date you’re the next Steve Irwin by taking them on a drive-through zoo visit at The Exotic Resort in Johnson City.
-There, you can roll through the zoo in the socially distanced comfort of your car while feeding animals, like antelope, ostriches, and buffalo, that come right up to your vehicle’s window.
-We recommend you buy tickets, as well as pre-buy bags of feed, ahead of time on The Exotic Resort’s website -- especially if you are planning on visiting during the weekend when the park is busiest.
+There, you can roll through the zoo in the socially distanced comfort of your car while feeding animals, like antelopes, ostriches, and buffalos, that come right up to your vehicle’s window.
+We recommend you buy tickets, as well as pre-buy bags of feed, ahead of time on The Exotic Resort’s website—especially if you are planning on visiting during the weekend when the park is busiest.

 Hit the breweriesVarious locations

-Take “let’s grab drinks” one-step further by going straight to the source of the libations themselves -- one of Austin’s local breweries.
-East side favorites Central Machine Works and Hops & Grain not only have delicious drinks, but also spacious outdoor space so you can get to know each other without the threat of indoor germs.
-If you’re organized enough to plan ahead, make a reservation to take your date to Jester King in Hill Country, which specializes in sour beers -- with seating available in such scenic locations as a vineyard and a pasture, you can guarantee both beauty and brews.
+Take “let’s grab drinks” one-step further by going straight to the source of the libations themselves—one of Austin’s local breweries.
+East side favorites Central Machine Works, Celis Brewery, and Hops & Grain not only have delicious drinks, but also spacious outdoor space so you can get to know each other without the threat of indoor germs.
+If you’re organized enough to plan ahead, make a reservation to take your date to Jester King in Hill Country, which specializes in sour beers—with seating available in such scenic locations as a vineyard and a pasture, you can guarantee both beauty and brews.

 Rent a private movie theaterAlamo Drafthouse